haiwen/seafile-admin-docs/manual/extension/webdav.md

 # WebDAV extension

-Seafile WebDAV Server(SeafDAV) is added in seafile server 2.1.0.

-In the wiki below, we assume your seafile installation folder is `/data/haiwen`.
+In the document below, we assume your seafile installation folder is `/opt/seatable`.

 ## SeafDAV Configuration for 7.1+

-The configuration file is `/data/haiwen/conf/seafdav.conf`.
+The configuration file is `/opt/seatable/conf/seafdav.conf`.
 If it is not created already, you can just create the file.

 ```
 [WEBDAV]